Public Works

 Adopted in the spring of 2019, the Parks and Green Spaces Master Plan, covering the period 2018-2025, is an essential tool for managers and elected officials to adequately plan investments in existing and future parks.
 It allows us to take stock of the various parks on the territory, including the recreational and sports facilities that are located there, and to follow their evolution and use by users.

-• Parc Bourget: Work on the redevelopment will begin in September or October.
-The future layout will feature a Bantam baseball field, including fencing, bleachers, dugouts and benches, new children's play areas and the introduction of a water feature.
-A pathway connecting all the proposed areas will wind through the park.
-A service building and street furniture (picnic table, bench, drinking fountain, sun shelter, etc.) are also planned.
-The park includes many existing mature trees.
-Most of these will be retained as part of the works, and a few trees will have to be transplanted to the site itself.
-As part of this project, we'll be adding children's playground furniture with a universal accessibility focus, meeting a variety of special needs (sensory stimulation, accessibility for people with reduced mobility, with a total of three components accessible from the ground made of a cast rubber surface).
+- The upgrading of Parc Bourget will continue in the spring.
+The future development features a bantam baseball field, including fencing, bleachers, dugouts and benches, new play areas for children and a splash pad.
+A path connecting the different areas will wind through the park.
+A service building and street furniture (picnic tables, benches, drinking fountain, sun shelter, etc.) will be included as part of the project.
+Most of the trees will be preserved and a few will be transplanted on the site.
+As part of this project, a children’s play structure has been added.
+This play structure aims to ensure universal accessibility and to meet a variety of special needs (sensory stimulation, accesssibility for people with reduced mobility, with a total of three components accessible from the ground).

 Île-aux-Tourtes Bridge